nasa-petal/nasa_petal_snorkel/README.md

 Get a sense of how snorkel works and run a quick data labeling tutorial using a YouTube spam comments dataset.
 More info can be found here: https://www.snorkel.org/use-cases/01-spam-tutorial

 ## labeled_data.csv
-Dataset of labeled biomimicry data.
+Sample dataset of labeled biomimicry data.
 Includes: doi, url, title, abstract, URL, journal, and level1/2/3 biomimicry labels.

 ## biomimicry_functions_enumerated.csv